gitmylo/audio-webui/readme.md

 To download using git, run `git clone https://github.com/gitmylo/audio-webui` in a console/terminal

 ### 📦 Installing
-Installation is done automatically in a venv when `run.bat` or `run.sh` is ran without the `--skip-install` flag.
+Installation is done automatically in a venv when you run `run.bat` or `run.sh` (.bat on Windows, .sh on Linux/MacOS).

 Alternatively, run `install.bat` or `install.sh` to just install, and nothing else.
 To install with install.bat in a custom environment which is currently active.
 Do `install.bat --skip-venv` or `install.sh --skip-venv`.